computer-leadership-poet/teadrop/README.md

 The website will be available at 127.0.0.1:{your port}

 If you need an imprint for your site just fill out imprint_example.html in the public/page folder.
-It`s based on German law.
+It is based on German law.
 If you don`t live in Germay the template might be wrong.
-This isn`t legal advice if you want to host it permanently contact a lawyer or educate yourself regarding your regional laws.
+This is not legal advice if you want to host it permanently contact a lawyer or educate yourself regarding your regional laws.

-If you don`t need an imprint and just want to test the software, just leave it as it is and rename the file like above, so NodeJs doesn`t crash 😉.
+If you do not need an imprint and just want to test the software, just leave it as it is and rename the file like above, so NodeJs doesn`t crash 😉.

 To assign a domain simply create a reverse proxy for your port.